-Honey I Shrunk The Kids was released in 1989.
-It became an unexpected commercial and critical success earning positive reviews from both critics and families alike.
+Honey I Shrunk The Kids was released in 1989. (same year Tim Burton’s Batman came out) It became an unexpected commercial and critical success earning positive reviews from both critics and families alike.
 It was the highest grossing live action Disney film until Pirates Of The Caribbean surpassed it.
 Roger Ebert surprisingly gave it a negative review and declared a thumbs down.

 If you’re familiar with Paul Rudd’s role as Scott Lang/Ant-Man in the Marvel Cinematic Universe, (MCU for short) this isn’t the first time Disney released a sci-fi comedy related to shrinking as a pivotal plot element.
 I thought looking back if Honey I Shrunk The Kids still holds up in response to Ant-Man & The Wasp earning positive responses from critics.
 By the way, Disney is planning on remaking Honey I Shrunk The Kids as part of their upcoming streaming service in order to compete with other streaming companies including Netflix, Hulu & Amazon.